Melissa R. Alvarenga, Alum

 Alma Mater: Fairfield University (Go Stags!)

-How long have you been serving on the GSV Board: I’ve been officially serving on GSV’s Board for one month.
+How long have you been serving on the GSV Board: I’ve been officially serving on GSV’s Board for about a year.
 I’ve been a fan of GSV for much longer!

 Favorite quote: Two quotes come to mind, one from Mother Teresa and one from Wayne Gretzky.
 Think of what they could have accomplished together!